dlaliberte/standards-notes/font-features-explainer.md

 Why do we care?
 ---

+The short answer is:

+1. We want to avoid extraneous requests for potentially large font resources that are unlikely to be used.
+2. We want to avoid delay in rendering due to waiting on asynchronous requests for font resources.
+3. We want to avoid significant layout changes once font resources have been loaded.
+4. Other reasons?

+More details on why these concerns are relevant:

 * CSS font queries, and specifically font Queries 5 §11 User Preference font Features like prefers-color-scheme or prefers-reduced-motion, have a potentially significant impact on the amount of CSS that needs to be delivered by a page, and on the experience the user is going to have when the page loads.
 The two major kinds of negative impacts involve the initial delay in rendering while waiting for required font files to be downloaded, and the subsequent redraws that might result when font changes require changes to page layout.

 * Web servers need to know how to generate a minimal response to client requests with the right fonts so that the client can interpret these font files correctly.
 The usual use case is, for example, a third-party font service provider such as Google Fonts, Adobe Fonts, H&Co or similar.
 The service may want to deliver different font files depending on client capabilities.
 So we want clients to report to the server what font file types the client understands.